frroossst/pls-dont-go/README.md

 make help
 ```

+---

 `make build` to build a immutablelint binary in the current folder.

-enable logging by remove the early return in `immutablecheck/logger.go:38` and recompile using `make build`.
+enable logging by `immutablelint --log=stderr` to print to stderr or `immutablelint --log=myFile.log` to log to a file

 `make test` to run tests.
 Change `examples/all.go` to add more test cases.